sybrew/the-seo-framework/readme.txt

 		* "Some Search Engines output the publishing date and modified date next to the search results.
 These help Search Engines find new content and could impact the SEO value."
 			* Now is: "Some social sites output the published date and modified date in the sharing snippet."
 			* Inaccurate: Search Engines don't use this, at all.
 They use Structured Data.
+		* "Add Blogname to automated description additions?"
+			* Now is: "Add the blog name to the automated description?"
+			* Clarity: "Additions" is contextual.
+			* Terminology: "Blogname" is an internal name.
+"A blog name" is the user term.
 	* **Removed:**
 		* "It's recommended on posts, but it's not recommended on pages unless you modify or create new pages frequently."
 			* No longer applicable.
 		* "Because you only publish the Home Page once, Search Engines might think your website is outdated.
 This can be prevented by disabling the following options".
 			* Inaccurate: Search Engines don't use this, at all.
 They use Structured Data.
 			* Removed: This data wasn't allowed in the first place.
+		* "By default, the sitemap only outputs the modified date if you've enabled them within the Social Metabox.
+This setting overrides those settings for the Sitemap."
+			* Removed: No longer applicable.

 * **For developers:**
 	* **Added:**